 Be able to implement a basic version of the Suit Collector game using a reinforcement learning framework, gymnasium.

-Be able to modify the hyperparameters of the DQN, such as the learning rate, discount factor, and epsilon-greedy exploration rate, and evaluate the agent's performance.
+Be able to modify the hyperparameters of the training process, like the learning rate, discount factor, and epsilon-greedy exploration rate, replay buffer size, and evaluate the agent's performance.

 Level